Introduction

 aws s3 cp myfile.jpg s3://duracloud-$ID-public/myfolder/myfile.jpg

-Public buckets (not recommended)
+Creating public buckets (not recommended)

 You can also make content publicly available by designating a bucket as -public - See How to Create Buckets.